tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #36.
->Write a Python program to check a triangle is equilateral, isosceles or scalene.
+>Write a function to check a triangle is equilateral, isosceles or scalene.

 **Note :**
 An equilateral triangle is a triangle in which all three sides are equal.